 Discal infection can be theorized to exist due to lifestyle factors and symptomatic expression upon exam.
 It can generally be confirmed using MRI technology, although bone scanning or even x-rays may also provide clues to the existence of the disorder.

 Localized symptoms include stiffness and pain in the area and surrounding tissues.
 This pain is often worsened by bending or moving the affected region.
+Some patients do not suffer any pain, which can make accurate diagnosis of the underlying origin even more difficult to achieve.

 In severe cases, systemic infection may include fever, nausea, light-headedness, muscle spasms and convulsions.
 If the infection spreads into the spinal cord, the cerebral spinal fluid or the bloodstream, serious consequences can and usually will result.

 Discal infection is a scary thing indeed, as is any infectious process in a sensitive area of the anatomy.
-Some infections may leave lifelong after effects, including scar tissue or nerve damage, although these events are very rare and usually reserved for significant infections in unhealthy adults.
+Some infections may leave lifelong after effects, including scar tissue formation or nerve damage, although these events are very rare and usually reserved for significant infections in unhealthy adults.

 Unfortunately, most disc infections are not obvious and the patient may suffer for quite a long time without a positive diagnosis.